Eps2.5 h4ndshake.sme: Plot

 Still in the locked room, Elliot (Rami Malek) is questioned by Mr. Robot (Christian Slater) over the events leading up to his disappearance, trying to find where he went after the events at the arcade.
 Their conversation culminates with Elliot accepting that he might have killed Tyrell (Martin Wallström).

 Dominique (Grace Gummer) questions Angela (Portia Doubleday) over entering a restricted area.
 She makes it clear she is curious about Angela, given her lawsuit and working for E Corp regardless.
 After Dominique leaves, Angela finishes the hack.
 Talking with Darlene (Carly Chaikin), she concludes that she and Elliot came up with the fsociety masks based on a movie they watched many years ago.
 During a hearing where the United States Congress will decide on Price's bailout vote, fsociety interrupts the event by throwing a part of the Charging Bull.
 Derek (Chris Conroy) decides to end his relationship with Joanna (Stephanie Corneliussen) when she doesn't show up for his birthday party.
 However, she surprises him by giving him her divorce papers from Tyrell Wellick, claiming she wants to be with him.

 Elliot is brought before Ray (Craig Robinson), who wants him to fix his website.
 After putting the website back online, Elliot decides to play chess with Ray.
 Ray talks about his past and wife's role in the website, before recognizing that Elliot informed the FBI about Ray when he used the website.
 Ray accepts his fate and allows himself to get arrested, not incriminating Elliot in his operation.
 As Elliot apologizes to many people in his life, Mr. Robot reminds him that he must become a leader.
 Elliot is almost raped by a gang for causing the website's demise, only to be saved by Leon (Joey Badass).
 Leon reveals that he works for the Dark Army, and that he will soon receive a letter with instructions.

 Angela settles the E Corp v Washington Township lawsuit, and through Price (Michael Cristofer), she is reassigned to the Risk Management division.
 She oversteps boundaries at her first director's meeting, and she is warned that she is only in the position because of a favor to Price.
 Elliot has another session with Krista (Gloria Reuben), who notes progress in his life.
 Elliot acknowledges his relationship with Mr. Robot, while also recognizing he was never living with his mother.
 Suddenly, the session is revealed to be a fantasy, and that Elliot is actually in prison.
-Elliot apologizes to the viewer for misleading, but promises to be honest now.
+Elliot apologizes to the viewer for misleading, but promises to be honest moving forward.